 President's Affirmative Action Policy Statement

-Equal opportunity, a distinctly different matter, is employment of individuals without consideration of race, color, religious creed, age, sex, marital status, sexual orientation, genetic information (Section 46a-60(a)(11) of the Connecticut General Statutes, national origin, ancestry, mental retardation, past or present history of mental disability, physical disability, including but not limited to blindness, learning disability, veteran status, or criminal record, unless the provisions of section 46a-60(b), 46a-80(b) or 86a-81(b) of excluding persons in one or more of the above protected groups.
+Equal opportunity, a distinctly different matter, is employment of individuals without consideration of race, color, religious creed, age, sex, marital status, sexual orientation, gender identification or expression, genetic information (Section 46a-60(a)(11) of the Connecticut General Statutes, national origin, ancestry, intellectual disability, past or present history of mental disability, physical disability, including but not limited to blindness, learning disability, veteran status, or criminal record, unless the provisions of section 46a-60(b), 46a-80(b) or 86a-81(b) of excluding persons in one or more of the above protected groups.
 Equal employment opportunity is the purpose and goal of affirmative action.

 The University outlines its employment process as one of recruitment, selection, assignment, compensation, promotion and upgrading, training, educational assistance, transfers, terminations, layoffs and recall, and all other terms, conditions and privileges of employment.
 Affirmative Action is an integral consideration throughout the entire employment process.
 The Associate Vice President of Human Resources and the Executive Assistant to the President/Chief Diversity Officer are responsible for ensuring that affirmative action remains in the forefront of each step of the employment process.
 An affirmative action discussion occurs throughout the employment process continuum.
 All facets of the employment process are linked to affirmative action.